 Studies have shown that a more diverse representation in senior management will likely achieve greater profits.
 One such study by Mckinsey & Company showed that companies in the top quartile for racial and ethnic diversity are 35% more likely to have financial returns above their respective national median, and companies in the top quartile for gender diversity are 15% more likely to have financial returns above their respective national medians.
 The numbers are clear.
 Diversity pays.

-Your Engaged HR Assignment: Get everyone on board!
+Your Engaged Assignment: Get everyone on board!
 Learn more about the positive benefits of creating a more diverse workplace and get the knowledge and tools you need to take the next step.
 Finding this all a bit daunting?
 We have a course for that!
-Check out our newest offering, The Art of Diversity and Inclusion.
+Check out our Bringing Diversity and Inclusion into the Workplace workshop.